microsoft/superbenchmark/docs/design-docs/benchmarks.md

 2. Derived classes for all implemented benchmarks, which need to realize all the abstract interfaces.
 The benchmarks will be registered into `BenchmarkRegistry`.
 3. `BenchmarkRegistry` provides a way of benchmark registration, maintains all the registered benchmarks, and supports benchmark launching by `BenchmarkContext`.
 4. `BenchmarkContext` provides the context to launch one benchmark, including name, parameters, platform(CPU, GPU, etc.), and framework(Pytorch, TF, ONNX, etc.).
-5. `BenchmarkResult` defines the structured results for each benchmark in json format, including name, return_code, start_time, end_time, raw_data, summarized metrics, etc.
+5. `BenchmarkResult` defines the structured results for each benchmark in json format, including name, return_code, start_time, end_time, raw_data, summarized metrics, reduce type, etc.

 The `Executor` on the uppermost layer is the entrance for all the benchmarks.
 It launches the benchmark by `BenchmarkRegistry` and fetch `BenchmarkResult`.